SekenderNaveed1/TOSCheck/README.md

 ### FAQ

 **Does this replace a lawyer?**
-No. It just helps you decide what to ask a lawyer about.
+No. It just helps you decide what to ask a lawyer(if you can afford one with this economy...) about.

 **Will it make me $1000 for reading terms?**
 Unlikely.
 But it might save you from agreeing to something you don’t want.